 Roy Abernethy teased visitors by implying that American might build something like the concept cars if response was strong enough.
 That was a little disingenuous because the pony car project — which bore a strong resemblance to the AMX and AMX II — was already well under way.
 The show did have one major influence on AMC product planning: Evans was so taken with the Vignale-built AMX that he asked Teague to develop a production version in addition to the upcoming four-seater Mustang fighter.

 Around that time, AMC’s Name Committee was debating what to call the new pony car.
 PR director Howard Hallis preferred the name “Cavalier,” but Dodge had already registered it with the Automobile Manufacturers Association (AMA).
-(Dodge never actually used it for a production car, so Chevrolet adopted it in the early eighties.)
+(Dodge never actually used it for a production car, so Chevrolet adopted the name in the early eighties.)
 Special events manager Guy Hadsall, Jr., proposed “Javelin,” which was ultimately selected despite a lukewarm response from Hallis and Dick Teague.